 Chocolate

-Matching with white tea:
+Pairs well with white tea:

 Very light, creamy white and milk chocolate

-Matching with green tea:
+Pairs well with green tea:

 Milk chocolate, and chocolate combined with berries or mint

-Matching with yellow tea:
+Pairs well with yellow tea:

 Creamy, mild, nutty chocolate

-Pairs well with wu long tea (lightly roasted):
+Pairs well with oolong tea (lightly roasted):

 Milk chocolate and chocolate with dried fruit

-Pairs well with wu long tea (charcoal roasted):
+Pairs well with oolong tea (charcoal roasted):

 Dark chocolate, coffee flavors, brownies

-Matching with red tea:
+Pairs well with red tea:

-Dark chocolate brownies, sea salt, chili infused chocolate
+Dark chocolate brownies, sea salt, chili-infused chocolate

 Pairs well with post-fermented tea:

-Dark chocolate truffles, 100% cocoa, miso infused
+Dark chocolate truffles, 100% cacao, miso-infused

 Cheese

-Matching with white tea:
+Pairs well with white tea:

 Delicate, subtle, floral, mild, slightly creamy

-Matching with green tea:
+Pairs well with green tea:

 Grassy, fresh, green light herbs

-Matching with yellow tea:
+Pairs well with yellow tea:

 Delicate, creamy, sweet, nutty

-Pairs well with wu long tea (lightly roasted):
+Pairs well with oolong tea (lightly roasted):

 Floral, fruity, fresh, soft

-Pairs well with wu long tea (charcoal roasted):
+Pairs well with oolong tea (charcoal roasted):

 Nutty, smoky, roasted, slightly spicy, firm

-Matching with red tea:
+Pairs well with red tea:

 Powerful, mature, rich, spicy